 So, Will Brexit Result in Changed Marijuana Laws?

 The act of leaving the European Union will do nothing to change the legal status of marijuana in the UK.
-The EU doesn’t have control over possession or sale of weed on a national level, so the UK Government is free to create and enforce whatever weed laws it chooses.
+The EU doesn’t have control over the possession or sale of cannabis on a national level.
+Therefore, the UK Government is free to create and enforce whatever marijuana laws it chooses.